top of page

 The well is still there, next to the church, filled with clean water, at the northern side of the tower.

-But it wasn't merely folklore.
-A well for real was discovered as recent as 2008.
+But it was not merely folklore.
+A fresh well for real was discovered as recent as 2008.
 Exactly where the chapel of Radfrid stood.
-It still provides sweet water, but was covered again after the archaeological excavations were completed.
+This fountain still provided fresh water, but was covered again after the archaeological excavations were completed.

 The Miracle of Bedum

-That the settlement of Bedum had become a serious religious place, is also apparent from the miracle in the spring of 1214.
-It was the period of the Crusades, in which Frisian men were participating actively.
-Great numbers of Frisians took the Cross and fought against the so-called infidels in the Holy Land and in the Baltics, and against the Cathars in southern France.
-Read our blog post Terrorist Fighters from the Wadden Sea. the era of the Crusades to understand the atrocities Frisian men committed abroad.
-Anyway, that specific spring in 1214, Bishop Oliver of Paderborn (ca. 1170-1227) preached in the Seven Sealands of Frisia with the purpose of mobilizing as many men as possibly for the Fifth Crusade that would be launched in the summer of 1217.
+That the settlement of Bedum had become a serious religious place is also apparent from the miracle in the spring of 1214.
+It was the period of the crusades in which Frisian men were participating actively.
+Great numbers of Frisians took the Cross and fought against the so-called infidels in the Holy Land and in the Baltics, and against the Cathars – from which the Dutch word ketter, meaning heretic, is derived – in the south of France.
+Read our blog post Terrorist Fighters from the Wadden Sea.
+The Era of the Crusades to understand the atrocities Frisian men committed abroad.
+Anyway, that specific spring in the year 1214, Bishop Oliver of Paderborn (ca. 1170-1227) preached in the Seven Sealands of Frisia with the purpose of mobilizing as many men as possible for the fifth crusade that would be launched in the summer of 1217.

 On May 17, 2014, while Bishop Oliver of Paderborn was trying to recruit men in Bedum and was talking to the crowd, an 11-year-old girl saw three crosses in the sky with Jesus in the middle.
 The young girl, stimulated by her mother and grandmother, aroused the public and got the gathered people ecstatic.
 Many men took the Cross.
-A year later, during the battle at Damietta in the River Nile delta in Egypt, Frisians made fame by conquering the great chain tower.
-The miracle at Bedum had laid the foundation for this achievement.
+A year later, during the famous Battle at Damietta in the delta of the River Nile in Egypt, Frisians made a name for themselves by conquering the great chain tower.
+The miracle at Bedum had laid the foundation for this questionable crusade achievement.
 By the way, in the villages of Dokkum and Wolvega in Frisia, similar sightings of crosses in the clouds had been witnessed.
 Hence a battery of miracles.
-Other places in Frisia to where Bishop Oliver went, were Appingedam, Farmsum, Groothusen, Huizinge, Loppersum, Termunten, Uttum, and Winsum (Jansen & Janse 1991).
+Other places in Frisia to which Bishop Oliver went were Appingedam, Farmsum, Groothusen, Huizinge, Loppersum, Termunten, Uttum, and Winsum (Jansen & Janse 1991).

 Walfrid 'the Shoveler'